 "Sod 'em," Ron mumbles around crumbs.
 "Harry's with Ginny at the Burrow today, getting a head start on the wedding planning, and Dean and Seamus will sleep until sunset if you let them."

 He takes another mammoth bite and continues to talk around his food.
-"I say we kill off these muffins and talk until you have the urge to bake.
+"I say we kill off these muffins and hang out until you have the urge to bake again.
 Which you are welcome to do, by the way.
 Anytime."

 A third, joyful laugh escapes her; three of those are a record for them, given the last six months of their… relationship?
 Friendship?
 She likes "friendship" better, and so she tucks her feet under her skirt to settle in for a good chat.